Creighton Abrams: Staff assignments and division command

-Upon Abrams' return from Korea, he served as Chief of Staff of the Armor Center, Fort Knox (1954–1956).
+Upon Abrams' return from South Korea, he served as Chief of Staff of the Armor Center, Fort Knox (1954–1956).
 He was promoted to brigadier general and appointed deputy chief of staff for reserve components at the Pentagon (1956–1959).
 He was assistant division commander of 3rd Armored Division (1959–1960) and then commanded the division (1960–1962) upon his promotion to major general.
 He was transferred to the Pentagon as deputy Chief of Staff for Operations (1962–1963) and during this time he served as representative of the Army Chief of Staff overseeing the armed forces deployed to support the enrollment of James Meredith at the segregated University of Mississippi.

 He performed a similar role in May 1963 during the civil rights protests in Birmingham, Alabama.
 Following these roles Abrams demanded a more coherent policy for the swift employment of Federal forces domestically.
 In May 1963, the Joint Chiefs formalized those arrangements with the Strike Command instructed to be prepared "to move ready, deployable, tailored Army forces ranging in size from a reinforced company to a maximum force of 15,000 personnel".

 He was promoted to lieutenant general and commanded V Corps in Europe (1963–1964).

 Abrams was on the cover of Time magazine three times in ten years: 1961 (13 October), 1968 (19 April), and 1971 (15 February).